top of page

 Zoom Meetings link: this is the same link as the one for the 1:15pm session above (no need to log out over the course of the afternoon)

-In celebration of an 18th Annual Summit well attended, join in a final moderated discussion, including summary comments from our eloquent Discussant, to review what we’ve learned from one another (reflections!) and look towards a more productive, hopeful future.
+In celebration of a 19th Annual Summit well attended, join in a final moderated discussion to review what we’ve learned from one another (stewardship!) and look towards a more productive, hopeful future.

-Thank your hosts and sponsors (and your teachers once more), bid farewell to one another until October or next year, and please complete your Evaluation form (included in your onsite registration packet and posted online on both Summit websites).
-We truly value your input which is especially important as we work hard to offer “hybrid” Summits and Satellite Summits going forward.
+Thank your hosts and sponsors, bid farewell to one another until October or next year, and please complete your Evaluation form (included in your onsite registration packet and posted online on both Summit websites).
+We truly value your input which is especially important as we work hard to offer hybrid Summit events going forward.

 Thank you, again, for taking this journey with us!
-Stay safe and healthy, and we’ll see you in a few months at the 5th Annual Satellite Summit hosted by Willamette Cultural Resources Associates on October 8 at the University of Washington-Tacoma and/or at the 19th Annual Summit hosted next May 20-21 by the Suquamish Tribe, hybrid format anticipated for both!
+Stay safe and healthy, and we’ll see you in a few months at the 6th Annual Satellite Summit hosted by the Muckleshoot Indian Tribe in mid- to late-October and/or at the 20th Annual Summit hosted next May 26-27 by the Suquamish Tribe, hybrid format anticipated for both!
 Safe travels to all!

 Moderators: All our Summit MCs (Thank You, Laura, Ayla, Micca, and Bob!)